nobrainmonkey/6810_final/Design.md

 hamiltonian_param_strcut // we define J and h as a field here omp_set_num_threads // set number of threads to use for omp row number, col number, Tempreature //for us to generate microstate of a given size and tempreature

+// Maybe make a command line interface for us to change various settings!
 ```

 # End